duynguyendn1998/django-demo/readme.md

   - Create simple views in SimpleApp: In SimpleApp open views.py file then define home method
   - In SimpleApp, create new urls.py file to manage SimpleApp
   - In SimpleApp, create a new URL pattern to link method home in views.py file
-  - In NewProject, import include SimpleApp/urls.py on the sencond line of NewProject/urls.py
+  - In NewProject, import include SimpleApp/urls.py on the second line of NewProject/urls.py
   - Working flow of url: access url: http://localhost:8000 --> NewProject/urls.py --> SimpleApp/urls --> home method
 <p> The structure a app: </p>